| |

 How To Make Easy Apple Pie Filling

-1. Peel and slice the Granny Smith apples, then place them in a large stockpot.
+1. Prepare the Apples: Peel, core, and thinly slice the Granny Smith apples so they cook evenly.
+Add them to a large stockpot.

-2. Add lemon juice, sugar, salt, cinnamon, cloves, nutmeg, and water to the pot.
-Stir well.
+2. Add the Filling Ingredients: Pour in the lemon juice, sugar, salt, cinnamon, cloves, nutmeg, and water.
+Stir until the apples are evenly coated.

-3. Cook the mixture over low to medium heat for about 15 minutes, stirring occasionally, until the apples are tender.
+3. Cook Until Tender: Place the pot over low to medium heat and cook for about 15 minutes, stirring occasionally.
+The apples should become tender while still holding their shape.

 This filling is super versatile!
 You can use it for Caramel Apple Pie Cobbler, Apple Mini Cheesecakes, Apple Pie Biscuits, Apple Cheesecake Danish Sliders, Apple Cheesecake, Dutch Apple Pie, Apple Turnovers, as a topping for pancakes or waffles, or even stirred into yogurt for a sweet treat.
 It’s also delicious as a filling for turnovers or as a topping for oatmeal.